hotosm/learnosm/_posts/en/coordination/draft0500-10-23-tasking-manager.md

 ![Job description][]

--   This page shows you everything you need to know about the project.
+This page shows you everything you need to know about the project.
+On the left side of the page is a description of the mapping project and what is required.
+On the right side is a grid showing the area to be mapped;
+* Pink areas of the map indicate higher priority areas,
+* Yellow grid squares have been completed,
-     On the left side of the page is a description of the mapping project and how it is being organized.
-You can click on the different tabs to get more information.
-On the right side is a grid showing the area to be mapped.
-Red grid squares have been completed, green squares have been completed and “validated” by another person, and the remaining squares still need to be mapped or are being worked on.
-By clicking on the “Workflow” tab, you can get information about how collaborators are meant to help map.
-Clicking on the “Users” tab will shows OSM user that working on the task, and clicking “Stats” tab will show statistic of the task.
+* A yellow border indicates the square is being worked on now,
+* Green squares have been completed and “validated”, and the remaining squares still need to be mapped or are being worked on.
+By clicking on the “Instructions” tab, you can get information about how collaborators are meant to help map.
+There will be a section indicating the *Changeset comment* you should copy & paste into your editing programme when uploading your changes, together with the *source* information you may (depending on your editing software) need to copy & paste to the source field on making changes.
+Clicking on the “Activity” tab will show the activity within the task, and clicking the “Stats” tab will show a graph of progress & other information.
--   To pick a task, you can click a square on the map.
-Or you can click “Task” tab and pick a task randomly.

 ![Picking a task][]